icmp-echo/change-multiple-hosts/README.md

 commit a change or set of commands to multiple hosts with few edits just gather the list of hosts & command(s) & username-pass to change with and good to go

-if you get ssh error check if you have "requested strict checking" enabled. (for that perticular host which is failing at ssh)
+if you get ssh error check if you have "requested strict checking" enabled.

 Or try: